 1934 Doubled Die Obverse (DDO)

 After artists at the United States Mint redid the master die in 1934, a manufacturing mistake led to the production of a coin where the motto "In God We Trust" looks like it is doubled.
-This is referred to by numismatists as a doubled die coin.
-Do not confuse this with a "double struck" coin that would have all the lettering and devices doubled.
-Look for strong doubling on the letters "G" In the word GOD, the "T," "R," and "S" in the word TRUST.
+Numismatists refer to this as a doubled die coin.
+Do not confuse this with a "double-struck" coin that would have all the lettering and devices doubled.
+Instead, look for solid doubling on the letters "G" In the word GOD, the "T," "R," and "S" in the word TRUST.

 Fivaz-Stanton ID: FS-25-1934-101